Attacks on parachutists: International humanitarian law

-The law of war does not prohibit firing upon paratroops or other persons who are or appear to be bound upon hostile missions while such persons are descending by parachute.
+The law of war does not prohibit firing upon paratroopers or other persons who are or appear to be bound upon hostile missions while such persons are descending by parachute.
 Persons other than those mentioned in the preceding sentence who are descending by parachute from disabled aircraft may not be fired upon.

-In 1977, this practice was finally codified in Protocol I in addition to the 1949 Geneva Conventions:
+In 1977, this practice was finally outlawed in an interstate armed conflict by Additional Protocol I to the 1949 Geneva Conventions: